Operads for algebraic quantum field theory: Comparison to Fredenhagen's universal algebra

-A potential weakness of this construction is that it is unclear whether the extended functor \eqref{eqn:Fredenhagen} satisfies the $\perp$-commutativity axiom on $\ovr{\DD}$, i.e.\ whether it is a bona fide quantum field theory.
-This weakness is solved by our operadic construction explained in Section \ref{subsec:subcats}.
-Concretely, instead of using \eqref{eqn:Fredenhagen} to extend the quantum field theory $A \in \Alg(\O_{\ovr{\CC}})$ from $\ovr{\CC}$ to $\ovr{\DD}$, we use the left adjoint in \eqref{eqn:fullorthsubcatadjunction} to assign
+A potential weakness of this construction is that it is unclear whether the extended functor \eqref{eqn:Fredenhagen} satisfies the $\perp$-commutativity axiom on $\ovr{\DD}$, i.e.\ whether it is a bona fide quantum field theory in the sense of an object in $\Alg_{\O_{\ovr{\DD}}}(\MM)$.
+This weakness does not appear in our operadic construction explained in Section \ref{subsec:subcats}.
+Concretely, instead of using \eqref{eqn:Fredenhagen} to extend the quantum field theory $A \in \Alg_{\O_{\ovr{\CC}}}(\MM)$ from $\ovr{\CC}$ to $\ovr{\DD}$, we use the left adjoint in \eqref{eqn:fullorthsubcatadjunction} to assign

 By construction, our extended theory satisfies the $\perp$-commutativity axiom on $\ovr{\DD}$, i.e.\ it is a bona fide quantum field theory.
 The aim of this section is to compare our construction \eqref{eqn:Our} to the construction \eqref{eqn:Fredenhagen} of Fredenhagen and Lang.
-Our first result is that whenever \eqref{eqn:Fredenhagen} satisfies the $\perp$-commutativity axiom on $\ovr{\DD}$, then it agrees with our construction \eqref{eqn:Our}. \begin{propo} Let $A \in \Alg(\O_{\ovr{\CC}})$ be such that $\Lan_j \, p_{\ovr{\CC}}^\ast (A) \in \Mon_\MM^\DD$ is $\perp$-commutative on $\ovr{\DD}$.
+Our first result is that whenever \eqref{eqn:Fredenhagen} satisfies the $\perp$-commutativity axiom on $\ovr{\DD}$, then it agrees with our construction \eqref{eqn:Our}. \begin{propo} Let $A \in \Alg_{\O_{\ovr{\CC}}}(\MM)$ be such that $\Lan_j \, p_{\ovr{\CC}}^\ast (A) \in \Alg(\MM)^\DD$ is $\perp$-commutative on $\ovr{\DD}$.
 Then there exists an isomorphism